Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 - (void)assignModel:(Model *)model
 {
-    id<ModelAssignable> destination = [self destinationViewControllerConformingToProtocol:@protocol(ModelAssignable)];
+	// another category method for finding the right vc id<ModelAssignable> destination = [self destinationViewControllerConformingToProtocol:@protocol(ModelAssignable)];

     destination.model = model;
 }

+// be lazy and assign from source to destination automatically
 - (void)assignModel
 {
     if (NO == [self.sourceViewController conformsToProtocol:@protocol(ModelAssignable)]) {